bd-j/cetus/INSTALL.rst

 You need to install several packages.
 Also, you will need numpy, scipy, mpi4py, emcee, and some form of pyfits.
-You should make a directory called something like pyapps or cetusapps or something.
-We are going to put .pth redirects into this directory, and then add this directory to the PYTHONPATH environment variable, so that python can find all of these distributions.
+You should make a directory called something like site-packages in your pfs directory.
+We are going to install all the extra modules to this directory, and then add this directory to the PYTHONPATH environment variable, so that python can find all of these distributions.

-1. First, make a directory in home/pfs for applications
+1. In ~/pfs mkdir site-packages
 2. Install FSPS.
    a. `svn checkout http://fsps.googlecode.com/svn/trunk/ fsps`
    b. `export SPS_HOME="/Path/to/fsps/directory/"`